asya999/askAsya/content/post/2016-10-09-matchallarrayelements.md

 +++
 Categories = ["MongoDB"]
+Title= "How to match documents where all array elements match predicate."
-Title= "How do I match documents where all array elements match some predicate?"
+Description= "How do I match all documents where all array elements match some predicate?"
 Date= "2016-10-09"
 Slug= "matchallarrayelements"
-Tags= ["schema","query","arrays","mongodb"]
+Tags= ["schema","query","arrays"]
 +++

 ### Question: